dotnet/docs/docs/core/tools/global-tools.md

 * An application rolls forward to the highest patch release of the specified major and minor version.
 * If there is no matching runtime with a matching major and minor version number, the next higher minor version is used.
 * Roll forward doesn't occur between preview versions of the runtime or between preview versions and release versions.
+Thus, Global Tools created using preview versions must be rebuilt and republished by the author and reinstalled.
+* Additional issues can occur with Global Tools created in .NET Core 2.1 Preview 1.
+For more information, see [.NET Core 2.1 Preview 2 Known Issues](https://github.com/dotnet/core/blob/master/release-notes/2.1/Preview/2.1.0-preview2-known-issues.md).

 If an application cannot find an appropriate runtime, it fails to run and reports an error.